percona/k8spxc-docs/docs/images.md

 # Percona certified images

-Following table presents Percona’s certified docker images to be used with the Percona Operator for MySQL based on Percona XtraDB Cluster:
+Following table presents Percona’s certified docker images to be used with the Percona Operator for MySQL based on Percona XtraDB Cluster.

 | Image                                                                  | Digest                                                           |
 |:-----------------------------------------------------------------------|:-----------------------------------------------------------------|